Lysine Benefits, Foods, Supplements and Side Effects - Dr. Axe

 These AGEs are part of the aging process in the body in all people, but they’re in very high concentrations in diabetic patients.
 They’re implicated in many health conditions linked to diabetes, leading scientists to study therapies that involve stopping AGEs from collecting in large numbers.

-In fact, calcium is good for more than just your bones.
+Calcium is good for more than just your bones, too.
 Consuming appropriate amounts of calcium is associated with:

 • healthy weight